Probate Without a Will

 - 0.5% of the next $15 million

-Use our online California probate calculator if you want a specific amount.
+Use our online California probate will calculator if you want a specific amount.
 It will give you the exact figures in statutory attorney fees you’ll have to pay.

 Attorney fees are just one piece of the puzzle.
 There are also court filing fees, costs of publishing notices, and executor’s fees if the court appoints one.
 The latter is why it’s always a good idea to have a family member probate the estate to save costs.
 You may additionally need to pay for an accountant if the estate is complex.
 Probate isn’t cheap, but some routes can make the process affordable.

 Yes, you can!
 It is possible to probate a simple estate without hiring a probate attorney.
-You may even be able to avoid probate completely or use California’s “small estate” probate process if the estate is valued at less than $166,250.
+You may even be able to avoid probate completely or use California’s “small estate” probate will process if the estate is valued at less than $166,250.
 Estates of that size can be settled without formal probate proceedings.

 You may need the assistance of a licensed attorney if the estate is extremely complex.
 An attorney can help you get through the process faster and deal with any problems that may arise.
 However, in many cases, a legal document assistant is more than enough to make sure your paperwork is in order.